-As a 5-Day Club teacher, you’ll lead backyard Bible clubs in homes, parks, and, of course, back yards.
+Go ClubsYou’ll lead backyard Bible clubs, called Go Clubs, in daycares, parks, and, of course, back yards.
 Whether you’re in your hometown or staying someplace new, teaching clubs is always fun and memorable.
-During clubs, you’ll share the Gospel with kids through the lessons, verses, and songs that you learned at training camp.
+During clubs, you’ll share the Gospel with kids through the lessons, verses, and songs that you learned at Training.
 There is nothing better than listening as a child believes in Jesus for the first time.